 In the above directory structure, you see that the major media categories are separated into distinct sub-folders (like Movies and TV Shows) and that each media type has a pretty straight forward naming convention.
 Movies go in folders named after the movie; best practice is to include the year in parentheses to cut down on confusion.
 Music is organized in a straight forward Artist Name/Album Name format.
 TV shows are organized by the name, season, and episodes are tagged with both stats with the “sXXeXX” format.
 Photos are even easier–Plex just reads the album name off the folder and loads up the images inside.

 While the above examples cover pretty much 99% of the territory you may find you need a little extra guidance when naming DVD .ISO files or other less common formats.
 If you need additional help cleaning up your media check out the Plex guide to media preparation here.
+(Update: This guide has vanished from Plex’s current website, but the link we provide will take you to an archived version of the guide.)

 A final note on organizing your media for Plex: if you’ve used or are currently using another media center software (like XBMC), don’t worry about your metadata.
 You can safely run XBMC and Plex completely in parallel with no risk to your metadata, as neither application uses the same metadata files.